A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

-\begin{enumerate}[label=\Roman*)] \item a structure theorem about URSs of weakly branch groups (Theorem \ref{t-wb-urs}), and a structure theorem about their non-topologically free minimal actions (Theorem \ref{t-wb-structure-lsc}). \item for finitely generated branch groups, the orbital growth of every faithful $G$-action on a set is bounded below by the orbital growth of the action of $G$ on $\partial T$ (Theorem \ref{thm-branch-wobb}). \item finitely generated weakly branch groups cannot embed into the group IET of interval exchange transformations (Theorem \ref{t-wb-iet}). \item a spatial realization theorem about embeddings of a finitely generated branch group into a class of groups of homeomorphisms of the Cantor space, which includes bounded automata groups and topological full groups of Cantor minimal systems (Theorem \ref{t-strongly-bounded}). \end{enumerate}
+\item finitely generated weakly branch groups cannot embed into the group IET of interval exchange transformations (Theorem \ref{t-wb-iet}). \item a spatial realization theorem about embeddings of a finitely generated branch group into a class of groups of homeomorphisms of the Cantor space, which includes bounded automata groups and topological full groups of Cantor minimal systems (Theorem \ref{t-strongly-bounded}). \end{enumerate}

 In the remainder of this introduction we give a more detailed overview of these results.

 \addtocontents{toc}{ }